 The sun’s out, the kids are home, and the gates are wide open.
+For delivery drivers, it’s peak dog bite season.

 These incidents are on the rise.
 The average claim jumped 18% last year, costing over $69,000 per bite.
 That’s not just paperwork—it’s lost time, medical bills, and stress.